Training Load Monitoring – Seeing the Big Picture

-Besides, we can look at all those components from multiple time-frames.
+Besides, we can look at all those components from multiple time frames.
 Long story short, I believe that the following picture depicts things much better:

-When it comes to training load I believe we have three components.
-Again they are not independent, but rather very connected and interrelated.
+When it comes to training load, I believe we have three components.
+Again they are not independent but rather very connected and interrelated.

-It is important to note that certain drills might not be physically hard, but they might demand a lot of focus and hence be very cognitively hard and cause ‘focus fatigue’ or ‘cognitive fatigue’.
-Playing friendly home with no audience and playing title game away in front of 100,000 people are completely two different things when it comes to both cognitive and emotional fatigue.
+It is important to note that certain drills might not be physically hard, but they might demand a lot of focus and hence be very cognitively hard and cause ‘focus fatigue’ or ‘cognitive fatigue.
+Playing a friendly home with no audience and playing a title game away in front of 100,000 people are completely two different things when it comes to both cognitive and emotional fatigue.
 Some studies by Marcora et al. also showed the relationship between mental/cognitive fatigue and physical performance.

 It is important to note that, in my opinion, team sport athletes experience mental burnout (and coaches as well) far more often than they experience physical overtraining if we can separate them, to begin with.
 It sounds like New Age, but things are indeed connected.